Do you know What is Minimum Amount Due in Credit Card?

 For obvious reasons of maximizing their income (via interest from credit card users), the credit card companies are more than happy if you don’t pay the full outstanding balance every month on your credit card.
 But obviously, it’s in your interest to try and pay your credit card dues in full every month.

-What are Disadvantages of Paying only the Minimum Amount Due?
+What are the Disadvantages of Paying only the Minimum Amount Due?

 - If you keep making regular, full payments of your credit card total amount dues, then you keep getting interest free credit period for up to 50+ days as you have seen in the above examples.
 But if you don’t, then you do not get any interest free credit period for transactions made after the due date.